 The Arkansas Appraiser Licensing and Certification Board also investigates complaints against real estate appraisers and Appraisal Management Companies.

 Most appraiser licenses are renewed in June of each year.
-State registered (trainee) appraiser licenses are renewed in December.
+State registered and registered apprentice appraiser credentials are renewed in December.

 If you have a question about the Board or are looking for appraiser licensing information not found at this website, please contact us using the information at the bottom of this page.